 Are Your Vents Clear and Open?

 If your vents are dirty or blocked, or even just closed, your heat pump is going to work harder than it needs to.
-Keep furniture and curtains from blocking your vents to let the warm air to flow through your home and ease the load on your heat pump.
+Keep furniture and curtains from blocking your vents to let the warm airflow through your home and ease the load on your heat pump.
 If you find the airflow still isn’t as strong as it should be, or you see dirt gathering on your vent covers, have your ductwork checked out.
-Leaks may need to be sealed, or it just might require a good cleaning.
+Leaks may need to be sealed, or they just might require a good cleaning.

 Are You Using a Programmable Thermostat?